scrappyCoco/DataTableGenerator/README.md

 skillDataTable.Columns.Add("PERSON_ID", typeof(Guid));
 skillDataTable.Columns.Add("TAG", typeof(string));

 // 3.
-We must to fill DataTables.
+We must fill DataTables.
 // Same columns are involved.
 // In cases, where columns count is big it's difficult to map columns to it's values,
 // especially if column names are not equals to property names.